-• You must avoid static electricity to work with the procedure below.
-For details, see Chapter 2 (1.2 Anti-static Measures).
+Important • You must avoid static electricity to work with the procedure below.
+For details, see Chapter 2 (1.2 Anti-static Measures) .
+Use only the energied DIMMs, installing a DIMM from a third party may

 Use only the specified DIMMs.
 Installing a DIMM from a third party may damage not only the DIMM but the motherboard.
 You will be charged to repair failures or damages caused by the use of such products even within the warranty period.